brinleysherwood/PasswordManager/README.md

 MySQL is used in the server.js file to send data to the tables in the database

-### Fs

-fs is used to create a directory to transfer the files for resumes to a directory location.

 # Command to run the program:
 ```
 node server.js